OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/02-multiple-leds.md

 import onionGpio
 import time

+sleepTime = 0.5                 # specify sleep duration

-## create and populate an array to hold the GPIO pin numbers that control the LEDs
+## create and populate a list to hold the GPIO pin numbers that control the LEDs
 gpioPins = [0, 1, 6, 7, 8, 9]
-## create an empty array that will hold the GPIO objects to control the LEDs
+## create an empty list that will hold the GPIO objects to control the LEDs
 gpioObjects = []

 ## print which GPIOs are being used
 print 'Using GPIOs:'
 for gpioElement in gpioPins:
     print gpioElement

-## populate the gpioObjects array
+## populate the gpioObjects list
 for gpioElement in gpioPins:
-	ledObj = onionGpio.OnionGpio(gpioElement)		# instatiate a GPIO object for this gpio pin ledObj.setOutputDirection(0)		# set to output direction with zero being the default value gpioObjects.append(ledObj)	# add the GPIO object to our array
+    ledObj = onionGpio.OnionGpio(gpioElement)        # instatiate a GPIO object for this gpio pin ledObj.setOutputDirection(0)                     # set to output direction with zero being the default value gpioObjects.append(ledObj)                       # add the GPIO object to our list

 ledValue     = 1

 while 1:
     # program all of the GPIOs to the ledValue
     for gpio in gpioObjects:
         gpio.setValue(ledValue)
-		time.sleep(0.5)
+        time.sleep(sleepTime)

     # flip the value variable
     if ledValue == 1:
         ledValue = 0
     else:
         ledValue = 1
 ```

 And run the code: